-These amendments improve equity in how the impacts of stormwater runoff and the burden of stormwater management are distributed in the District.
+These amendments improve the equity of how the impacts of stormwater runoff and the burden of stormwater management are distributed in the District.
 Over the years, inadequate stormwater management has become a leading cause of the severe degradation of District waterbodies such as the Anacostia and Potomac Rivers and Rock Creek.
-This degradation diminishes the value of these public resources for residents, visitors, and businesses in the District of Columbia and necessitates the use of public resources to pay the costs of managing stormwater and remedying These amendments would more equitably allocate the costs of stormwater its impacts. management by requiring properties undergoing major development or redevelopment to do more to reduce the stormwater runoff from their property.
+This degradation diminishes the value of these public resources for residents, visitors, and businesses in the District of Columbia, and it necessitates the use of public resources to pay the costs of managing stormwater and remedying its impacts.
+These amendments more equitably allocate the costs of stormwater management by requiring properties undergoing major development or redevelopment to do more to reduce the stormwater runoff from their property.
 The idea that these costs should be reflected in the costs of developing properties is in keeping with the established principle of environmental policy and economics that external environmental costs should be internalized into the costs of a transaction.
 By making the shift to the retention-based approach in these amendments, regulated development will become a major driver behind the long-term effort to retrofit impervious surfaces in the District and, ultimately, to restore health to the District's waterbodies.

 Enhancing sustainability in the District is another important objective, and Mayor Vincent C. Gray has released a sustainability plan that will help the District achieve this vision (sustainable.dc.gov/).
 These amendments are designed to support that vision not only by improving protection for District waterbodies, but also by providing that protection while maximizing flexibility and cost-savings for regulated sites.
 Notably, these amendments allow regulated sites the option of achieving a portion of their stormwater retention requirement off site, but still within the District, without having to first prove that on-site retention is infeasible.
-Such sites would have two (2) off-site options: use of Stormwater Retention Credits (SRCs), which can be purchased from the private market, or payment of an in-lieu fee to DDOE.
+Sites that opt to use off-site retention have two (2) off-site options: use of Stormwater Retention Credits (SRCs), which can be purchased from the private market, or payment of an in-lieu fee to DDOE.